 Bullying.
 No Way!
 Take action every day

 Ten possible action areas for student-led action have been identified.
 These action areas relate to bullying prevention and student wellbeing.
-It is intended that schools choose one action area for NDA 2019.

 The complete suite of Bullying.
 No Way!
 Take action every day materials is now available.
 These materials are designed to support teachers and students in the steps for taking action: choosing an action area; deciding on a student-led action; planning for action; taking action and reviewing the action.

-The teacher notes (PDF, 445KB) provide the starting point for teachers in understanding the NDA school engagement activity.
+The teachers notes (PDF, 445KB) provide the starting point for teachers in understanding the NDA school engagement activity.
 The notes explain the engagement activity and state possible curriculum links.
 A flowchart shows the steps for taking action and which materials to use at each step.
 Further practical ideas are contained in 'Points to note when implementing the school engagement activity'.

 Decisions about an action area and an action